sazidshahjada/sazidshahjada/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=sazidshahjada&layout=compact&theme=radical)

-Feel free to explore my repositories and don't hesitate to get in touch if you want to discuss any potential collaborations or just say hi!
+---

+## 🔍 Areas of Focus

+- **Computer Vision**: Developing models for tasks like image recognition, object detection, and emotion recognition.
+- **Deep Learning**: Advancing my understanding of neural networks, especially **CNNs** and **GANs**.
+- **Natural Language Processing (NLP)**: Exploring the impact of **Transformers** on language models, particularly in tasks like text generation and classification.

+---

+Feel free to explore my repositories!
+If you're interested in collaborating or discussing AI, Computer Vision, or Deep Learning, don’t hesitate to reach out.
+I'm always open to new ideas and opportunities!

-Thanks for stopping by! 😊
+Thanks for visiting! 😊